 However, the British are not alone in the South.
 There is now a strong European expat community, with the French, German, Dutch, and Swedes all setting up shop in the Algarve.

 While the climate, beaches, and relaxed way of life are all major pull factors for expats in Portugal, there are also significant tax benefits on offer.
 The non-habitual residence (NHR) scheme can allow expats to live with certain tax exemptions for ten years – an attractive scheme for retirees and families alike.

 Where to buy Algarve real estate in Portugal?

 The Algarve is split into 16 different municipalities, and each municipality offers something slightly different for buyers.
-In each region, you will find attractive homes for sale in the Algarve.
+In each region, you will find attractive homes for sale in the Algarve – luxury homes, villas, and many properties with a sea view.
+Perfect property types for your dream home or even as an investment property.
 Here we provide you with a brief rundown of what to expect from buying in the Algarve – divided neatly into three main areas to find stunning Algarve properties.

 The central Algarve is very popular with retirees.
 Vilamoura (in the Loulé municipality) was built as a resort town and provides luxury residences, beach clubs, a golf course, and a casino, plus a large marina.
-Portugal’s “Golden Triangle”, close to Quinta do Lago and Vale do Lobo, offers a picture of true luxury.
+Portugal’s “Golden Triangle”, close to Quinta do Lago and Vale do Lobo, offers a picture of true luxury where many would like to find their dream home.
 Here you have stunning properties with sea views, private pools, and fine dining.

 Almancil, close by, has the same vibe as these resorts, with a smaller price tag.
 There is also a greater historic flair here, with the graceful 18th-Century white Church of São Lourenco.